ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ## Rule modification

-SCHC imposes both ends to share exactily the same SoR, so a new or modified rule can be used, until the rule remains candidate until the other end has validated the modification.
+SCHC imposes both ends to share exactly the same SoR, therefore, a new or modified rule could be used, until the rule remains candidate until the other end has validated the modification.
 A canditate rule cannot be used, either in C/D or F/R. A SCHC PDU MUST not be generated with a candidate rule ID and received PDU containing a candidate rule must be dropped.